robertziel/simple_panel_rails_api/README.md

 ## ENV
 Set in `.env`:
 * `CORS_ALLOWED_ORIGINS` - if empty `localhost:3000` is used as default
+* `HOST` - subdomain the application is available in

 ## User authentication:
 * written from scratch, only `bcrypt` gem is used